MabezDev/blog/content/blog/posts/esp32-rust.md

 ## Limitations

-There are a few issues, the biggest being that the fork struggled with generating debug info; the external assembler does not support [CFI directives](https://sourceware.org/binutils/docs-2.24/as/CFI-directives.html#CFI-directives) something that all llvm targets must support.
+There are a few small teething issues, but by far the biggest being issue is that the fork struggles with generating debug info; the external assembler does not support [CFI directives](https://sourceware.org/binutils/docs-2.24/as/CFI-directives.html#CFI-directives) something that all llvm targets need to support.
 CFI directives can easily be removed with some preprocessing, but does of course add an extra step.
 After pushing past that issue, I was still getting relocation linker errors.
-I opened [an issue](https://github.com/espressif/llvm-xtensa/issues/10) to document my findings in the hopes it can be sorted.
+I opened [an issue](https://github.com/espressif/llvm-xtensa/issues/10) to document my findings in the hopes it can be sorted in the next iteration of the llvm fork.

 ## Future work